skip to main content

-We can probably guess what you’re thinking-“With my busy semester, I have no time to think about investing, let alone coming up with the money to start.”
-We’re here to help you explore the benefits of investing early and how setting aside just a small portion of your part-time job’s paycheck can have a massive impact on your future.
+We can probably guess what you’re thinking, “With my busy semester, I have no time to think about investing, let alone coming up with the money to start.”
+Despite the totally fair, natural reaction, we’re here to help you explore the benefits of investing early and how setting aside just a small portion of your part-time job’s paycheck can have a massive impact on your future.

 The importance of investing for college students comes down to one simple principle: The power of compounding interest.
-The earlier you start investing, the longer your investments will grow, meaning you won’t have to put away as much to hit your goals in the future.
+The earlier you start investing, the longer your investments will grow, meaning by the law of exponential increase, the more money you’ll have in the future, even with the same principal.

 To demonstrate the power of compounding interest, let’s look at an example: